mweppler/mweppler.github.com/_posts/2014-09-16-custom-source-control-code-coverage.md

 <a href="/custom-source-control-code-coverage-report.html" target="_blank" title="Custom Source Control: Code Coverage Report">Custom Source Control: Code Coverage Report</a>

-This was a fun experiement for me.
+This was a fun experiment for me.
 It helped me better understand `git`, touched on TDD, and now code coverage.
 I hope those of you reading found it useful.
 Feel free to leave me any comments or feedback.
 You can find the project on <a href="https://github.com/mweppler/custom-source-control" target="_blank">github</a>.